Home Health Care Basics

 Providers and agencies may be concerned that Medicare will not cover skilled home care if you are no longer showing signs of improvement.
 However, Medicare should not deny your home care because your condition is chronic or unchanging, or when additional care will not improve your ability to function—as long as the care is medically necessary to maintain your condition or to prevent or slow deterioration.

 Is my test, item, or service covered?

-Find out if your test, item or service is covered by clicking on the above link.
+Find out if your test, item or service is covered before you undertake it.
 Medicare coverage for many tests, items, and services depends on where you live.
 This list includes tests, items, and services (covered and non-covered) if coverage is the same no matter where you live.